Rai321han/OOP-JavaScript-/OOP Concepts/Inheritance/Inheritance.md

 So even if we have not defined start and stop method in the Ford class, due to `extends` with the help of prototype chaining it finds the start and stop method from `Car.prototype`.
 So **Ford** class has **inherited** the properties of **Car** class.

+> : warning: Only Single inheritance is possible in JavaScript.
+One object can have only one [[Prototype]], so multiple inheritance is not possible.
+Still there is way to do this using `Mixin`.
+I'll cover this concept later.